jasoncmyers/mame2003-plus-custom/README.md

-This repository holds my custom changes to the MAME-2003-Plus project that are not likely to ever be destined for pull requests.
+This repository holds my custom changes to the MAME-2003-Plus project that are either specific changes for my setup or otherwise unlikely to be of interest to the greater community (i.e., not destined for pull requests).

 Original MAME-2003-Plus readme follows: